-My own three daughters do not really know the young girls and younger woman and Mom (Charity) that are a part of me still.
-They do not really know the load bearing parts of me.
+My three daughters do not know the young girls and younger woman and Mom that are a part of me still.
+They do not know the load bearing parts of me.
 The parts born and raised in northern Idaho, way up by the Canadian border.
 The baby that lived in an old ice house converted into a basic family home.
 The parts of me grown by a big and loving red-neck family full of talents, spit, vinegar, and resourcefulness both good and bad.
-They do not really know the bits and pieces below my ground level as I grew up riding horses bare back, cruising motorcycles through hay fields, hunting, skiing, writing poetry, stealing my first kiss, sewing my first Madonna glove for a school dance, and having my first “mean girl” fight.
+They do not know the bits and pieces below my ground level as I grew up riding horses bare back, cruising motorcycles through hay fields, hunting, skiing, writing poetry, stealing my first kiss, sewing my first Madonna glove for a school dance, and having my first “mean girl” fight.
 They never met the young woman that I was as a college drop-out, veterinarian technician, and professional pizza maker.
-Nor did my girls really know the single young Mom (Charity) who raised them while paying a mortgage, running a business, and attending college online through dial-up internet days long gone.
+Nor did my girls really know the single young Mom who raised them while paying a mortgage, running a business, and attending college online through dial-up internet days long gone.

-My three daughters came to know this Mom (Charity) as the person who loved them so deeply that she would wipe their noses, their rears, their tears, and their fears.
+My three daughters came to know their Mom (Charity) as the person who loved them so deeply that she would wipe their noses, their rears, their tears, and their fears.
 They came to know this Mom (Charity) as the one that rallied them to their homework, their chores, their prayers, and their apologies.
-These three young girls raised in the suburbs of the Arizona desert grew only to know the part of this Mom (Charity) who had traded her speedy downhill skis for the high-speed internet, this Mom (Charity) who would help two husbands grow their careers, and take fifteen years to complete her own degree.
+These three young girls raised in the suburbs of the Arizona desert grew only to know the part of this Mom (Charity) who had traded her speedy downhill skis for the high-speed internet, this Mom (Charity) who would help two husbands grow their careers, and take twenty-three years to complete her own degree.
 Three grown girls that love their Mom (Charity), would in turn wipe their Mom’s (Charity’s) tears, speak truth into their Mom (Charity), and cheer on their Mom (Charity) as she recaptures herself and her dreams.